araobp/sensor-network-nodered/README.md

    |           |                |--------------->|                      V out

-"vwire common" is a instance of serialport attached to a tty (e.g., /dev/ttyUSB0) on Linux or a COM port on Windows.
+"vwire common" is an instance of serialport attached to a tty (e.g., /dev/ttyUSB0) on Linux or a COM port on Windows.

 ```